-3. Description of the means the permittee uses to make their metered customers aware of rate structures, and how the permittee provides information their metered single-family residential customers can use to compare their water use relative to compare their water use their water use the compare the compa above).
+3. Description of the means the permittee uses to make their metered customers aware of rate structures, and how the permittee provides information their metered single-family residential customers can use to compare their water use relative to the compare their water use relative to compare their water use relative to the compare the compa above).
 (592)